bprovanbessell/SATfeatPy/documentation/features.md

 _For each clause, the ratio is the number of positive literals/number of negative literals.
 These ratios are then aggregated, and statistics on them output._

 n.b.
-The _ratio_ is not actually a ration, but a measure of the offset between the positive and negative 2 * abs(0.5 - pos/(pos + neg))
+The _ratio_ is not actually a ratio, but a measure of the offset/bias between the positive and negative values:
+2 * abs(0.5 - pos/(pos + neg))

 26-27.
 Fraction of binary and ternary clauses: Fraction of clauses that have 2 literals over total number of clauses,